The creativity of author, designer and publisher Ben Arogundade

-Unknown Achievers In Black History: Sprinter Eddie Tolan: 'The Funky Runner': 1932 Olympic Champion
+Unknown Black History Figures In Athletics: Sprinter Eddie Tolan: 1932 Olympic Champion

 MODERN SPRINTING, as epitomised by Olympic champion Usain Bolt, is a radically different proposition from what it was in the early 20th century.
 Then, it was raw talent rather then technique that made champions, whereas today natural ability is augmented with science, biology, nutrition, psychology and vastly improved equipment, all designed to shave every possible microsecond off a sprinters time.
 While this has lead to the excitement of more world records, it has also quashed the individualism that once characterised some of the sports early craftsmen.